If you have the experience of dry-docking of a ship, you would agree that dry docking is a great experience.

 After this point ship will get power supply from shore.

-A shore electrician will board the ship (Through basket and shore crane) and make arrangement to connect the shore power.
+A shore electrician will board the ship (Through basket and shore crane) and make arrangements to connect the shore power.
 Ship’s Electrician should coordinate with him to have the shore power connected.

 You should check if shore power will be enough for running the ballast pump and mooring winches.
-If not, this should be discussed with dock master in advance.
-He will then ensure that water level does not go below sea chest until you have pumped out required ballast.
+If not, this should be discussed with the dockmaster in advance.
+He will then ensure that the water level does not go below sea chest until you have pumped out the required ballast.

 Once the dock is dry and ship sitting on the blocks, you can line up to deballast all ballast tanks by gravity.
 This is to let all the water drain whatever is left in the ballast tanks.